How Effective is the Morning After Pill?

 Emergency Contraceptives Should Only Ever Be Used In An Emergency

-Although emergency contraceptives are very effective in protecting against unwanted pregnancies, they are less effective than preventative methods of contraception (such as the condom and the pill).
+Although emergency contraceptives can be very effective in protecting against unwanted pregnancies, they are less effective than preventative methods of contraception (such as condoms and the pill).
 The morning after pill should never be used as the main method of contraception.

 You might need emergency contraception if you’ve recently had unprotected sex and want to reduce your risk of getting pregnant.
 Zava offers a morning after pill service, which includes a variety of options.